Jared Goff: 2017 season: Playoff debut

 Goff finished his second professional season with 3,804 passing yards, 28 touchdowns, and seven interceptions to go along with 51 rushing yards and a touchdown in 15 games and starts.
 He led the league in yards per pass completion with 12.9.
 On January 6, 2018, Goff played in his first playoff game.
-He completed 24-of-45 passes for 259 yards and a touchdown in a 26–13 Wild Card Round loss to the Atlanta Falcons.
-On January 22, 2018, he was named to his first Pro Bowl as an injury replacement for Carson Wentz.
+He completed 24 of 45 passes for 259 yards and a touchdown in a 26–13 Wild Card Round loss to the Falcons.
+On January 22, 2018, he was named to his first Pro Bowl as an injury and Super Bowl replacement for Carson Wentz.
 Goff was ranked 38th by his fellow players on the NFL Top 100 Players of 2018.

-2018 season
+2018 season: Super Bowl LIII

-Goff started the 2018 season throwing for 233 yards and two touchdowns in a 33–13 road victory over Oakland Raiders in the season opener, followed by back-to-back 354 yard games in wins over Arizona Cardinals and the cross-town rival Los Angeles Chargers.
+Goff started the 2018 season throwing for 233 yards and two touchdowns in a 33–13 road victory over Oakland Raiders in the season opener, followed by back-to-back 354 yard games in wins over Cardinals and the cross-town rival Los Angeles Chargers.
 In the Chargers game, he also had a career best 80.5% completion percentage on 29–36 passing for three touchdowns and one interception.
-During a Week 4 38–31 victory over the against the Minnesota Vikings, Goff completed 26 of 33 passes for a career-high 465 yards and five touchdowns, finishing with a perfect quarterback rating of 158.3.
+During a week-4 38–31 victory over the against the Minnesota Vikings, Goff completed 26 of 33 passes for a career-high 465 yards and five touchdowns, finishing with a perfect quarterback rating of 158.3.
 His performance set the record for most passing yards and attempts while maintaining a perfect passer rating, surpassing Ken O'Brien's 32 attempts for 431 yards in 1986.
 Goff was named the NFC Offensive Player of the Week for his performance.
 Goff was later named the NFC Offensive Player of the Month for September.
-Against the Kansas City Chiefs in Week 11, Goff threw for over 400 yards and four touchdowns as the Rams defeated the Chiefs 54–51 on Monday Night Football in the third-highest-scoring NFL game in history.
+Against the Kansas City Chiefs in week 11, Goff threw for over 400 yards and four touchdowns as the Rams defeated the Chiefs 54–51 on Monday Night Football in the third-highest-scoring NFL game in history.
 Three weeks later against the Chicago Bears, Goff threw for 180 yards, no touchdowns, and a career-high four interceptions as the Rams lost on the road by a score of 15–6.
-Goff ended the season by throwing for 199 yards and four touchdowns in a 48–32 victory over the San Francisco 49ers, and finished 2018 with 4,688 yards, the second-highest single-season total in franchise history, and his 32 touchdown passes were the third-highest total among Ram quarterbacks, trailing only Hall of Famer Kurt Warner in both categories.
+Goff ended the season by throwing for 199 yards and four touchdowns in a 48–32 victory over the 49ers, and finished 2018 with 4,688 yards, the second-highest single-season total in franchise history, and his 32 touchdown passes were the third-highest total among Ram quarterbacks, trailing only Hall of Famer Kurt Warner in both categories.
 He was selected to his second straight Pro Bowl for his performance in 2018.